ResetXPDR/MSFS_AutoFPS/README.md

   - Alt TLOD Base - Altitude (AGL) at or below which TLOD will be at TLOD Min.
 (100ft - 100000ft allowable)
   - Avg Descent Rate- Used in combination with FPS sensitivity to determine the altitude band in which TLOD will be interpolated between TLOD Min at the Alt TLOD base starting point and the lower of TLOD Max and the maximum TLOD your system can achieve while achieving at least your desired FPS target at a calculated top altitude.
 (200fpm - 10000fpm allowable)
     - This band ensures that, if you descend at your set Avg Descent Rate or less, that the app can decrement TLOD from TLOD Max to TLOD Min by the Alt TLOD Base without exceeding the LOD Step rate associated with the FPS sensitivity level you have set.
+  - Auto OLOD
+    - When enabled, four user definable parameters relating to this feature will be revealed on the UI when the user mouses over the Auto OLOD checkbox.
+    - Rather than the automation being FPS based, which would cause contention with TLOD changes at the same time, OLOD will adjust based on an altitude band with a base (1000ft minimum and less than top) and top level (2000ft minimum, 100000ft maximum and greater than base) and with OLOD values defined for each of these altitudes (10 - 1000 allowable).
+    -  The app will set OLOD @ Base at or below the Alt OLOD Base (AGL), set the OLOD @ Top at or above Alt OLOD Top (AGL) and interpolate in between.
+Note that OLOD @ Base can be higher, lower or the same value as the OLOD @ Top, depending on whether you want OLOD to decrease, increase or stay the same respectively as you ascend.
   - MSFS 2020 only
     - Decrease Cloud Quality - When enabled, will reduce/restore cloud quality by one level if the activation condition is met.
       - Activation Methods